AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 Contact information here: <https://au.dk/sasha.hafner@bce>.

 # Published paper
-The contents of this repo are presented in the following paper:
+The contents of this repo are presented in the following paper, which has been submitted to Agricultural and Forest Meteorology:

-...
+Hafner, S.D., Kamp, J.N., Pedersen, J. Experimental and model-based comparison of wind tunnel and inverse dispersion model measurement of ammonia emission from field-applied animal slurry.

+For publication details, check the latest release from this repo (paper perhaps to be finalized in November 2023).

 # Overview
 This repo contains (nearly) all the data and data processing scripts needed to produce the results presented in the paper listed above.